jobgetapp/jobgetapp/packages/rush-plugins/enforce-categories/README.md

 We would want to ensure that nowhere in the dependency tree of `@jobgetapp/public-site` is `@jobgetapp/secret-code`, as tree shaking may not remove code containing private intellectual property.
 To do this we rely on the rush approved packages system, and using the following configuration.

 ```
-# common/config/jobgetapp/review-category-check.json
+# common/config/rush-plugins/enforce-categories.json

 {
-  "$schema": "@jobgetapp/check-review-categories/schemas/review-category-check.schema.json",
-  "projects": [{
+  "categoryRestrictions": [{
-    "projectPathPattern": "packages\/libs\/.*",
-    "reviewCategory": "public"
+    "category": "private",
+    "forbiddenCategories": ["public"]
   }]
 }
 ```

-When the `@jobgetapp/check-review-categories` utility is ran, it will ensure that no project inside of `packages/libs` has is included in the `public` review category.
+When the `rush enforce-categories` utility is ran, it will ensure that no project with the `private` review category shows up inside `browser-approved-packages.json` with `allowedCategories` containing `public`.

 ## Usage